 Lake Friendly Living Tips

-- Don’t feed the ducks and other aquatic wildlife – their waste contains nutrients that feed aquatic weeds and algae.
+- Don’t feed the geese or ducks as their waste contains nutrients that support the growth of aquatic weeds and algae.

-- Pick up your pet waste – like artificial fertilizers, the nutrients from pet waste can wash into storm drains, streams and lakes after it rains, not to mention the bacteria and other pathogens found in pet waste!
+- Pick up your pet waste – like fertilizers, the nutrients from pet waste can wash into storm drains, streams and the lake after it rains, not to mention the bacteria and other pathogens found in pet waste!

 - Take your car to a car wash.
-If you must wash your car or boat yourself, do not wash it on the driveway.
+If you must wash your car or boat yourself, do not wash it on an impervious driveway.
 Instead, wash it over the lawn, away from the lake, so the ground can absorb more of the phosphorous and/or chemicals.

 - Maintain trees and bushes, which serve as filters, intact near the lake.